Hiking is a pretty minimalist activity. You can really wear any normal clothes that you have and head out the door for a hike.

 - Sunscreen! to feel the aloha 😉

-- SHOES (not flip flops), preferably with traction like these
+- SHOES (not flip flops), preferably shoes with traction

 - Breathable socks like these